 Mike Lynch

 Michael Richard Lynch, OBE, FREng, DL, FRS (m.
-1983) is an entrepreneur in the field of science and technology.
+1983) was an entrepreneur in the field of science and technology.

 He was born in Ilford, Essex in 1965 and grew up near Chelmsford.
 In 1976, aged 11, he won a scholarship to Bancroft's School, Woodford.
 From there he came up to Christ’s College to read Natural Sciences.
 After graduating he went on to do a PhD in signal processing and communications research at the University of Cambridge, and then undertook a research fellowship in adaptive pattern recognition.